-No application shall start a video object without prior checking the capabilities or the IRD to avoid conflict and ensuing errors (e.g. if the IRD support MPEG dash).
+No application shall start a video object without prior checking the capabilities of the IRD (e.g., if the IRD supports MPEG DASH) to avoid conflict and ensuing errors.

-For this purpose, the signalled application shall make use of xml Capabilities as defined in in ETSI TS 102 796 V1.2.1, chapter 10.3, to detect the capabilities of the IRD for media delivery and decryption (e.g. MPEG DASH and DRM Object support).
+For this purpose, the signalled application shall make use of xmlCapabilities as defined in in ETSI TS 102 796 [27], chapter 10.2.4, to detect the capabilities of the IRD for media delivery and decryption (e.g., MPEG DASH and DRM Object support).